Friday, September 20 to Sunday, September 22, 2013

 From York, PA: Rt.
 30 west to Rt 116; take 116 through Spring Grove and almost to Hanover; Rt 116 is also known as York St when you get close to Hanover; turn left onto Deagen Rd (it looks like a parking lot for trucks, but it quickly opens up to a country road); 0.7 miles on Deagen to mailbox 360 on Left.
-Driveway entrance will be marked with signs/flags.
+Driveway entrance will be marked with a “Wild Med” sign.
 Take paved drive ¼ mile to log home- park into the woods (this will be obvious when you get here).

 Take these phone numbers with you for any problems finding us: